wischmcj/canopyHydrodynamics/docs/source/getting_started.md

   log_config = os.environ["CANOPYHYDRO_LOG_CONFIG"] = f"{os.getcwd()}/logging_config.yml"
 ```

-There are many optional configuration options, but there are only a few that are **necessary** to adjust/check
-to ensure the code runs as expected.
-The default configuration file can be be found at '/CanopyHydrodynamics/canopyhydro_config.toml'.
-Configuration options can be set by altering the contents of this file in place.
-At this time functionality changes must be made to this file (e.g. a custom file location cannot be set)
+The default configuration file can be be found at '/CanopyHydrodynamics/canopyhydro_config.toml' and configuration options can be set by altering the contents of this file in place, or by setting the environment variables as described above to specify your own file location.

 ## QSM File structure
 The [qsm] section details the column numbers in which each variable is stored in the input file.
 To read in this file correctly,